Food Security is National Security

 Food systems are critical infrastructure.

-The National Food System Stability Act applies the same standard:
+The Agricultural Adjustment Act of 2027 applies the same standard:

 Design the system to survive stress, not merely perform under ideal conditions.